Submitty/SysadminTools/student_auto_feed/readme.md

 ---

-Requires at least PHP 5.6 with pgsql, iconv, and ssh2 extensions.
+Requires at least PHP 5.6 with pgsql and iconv.

 NOTE: Some modification of code may be necessary to work with your school's information systems.